Estimation and Uniform Inference in Sparse High-Dimensional Additive Models: Main Results

-and is in line with \cite{chernozhukov2013gaussian}.
-It guarantees the validity of multiplier bootstrap in our setting and allows us to construct uniformly valid confidence regions. \end{remark} \begin{remark} The sparsity condition in A.\ref{A2}$(ii)$ restrict the number of nonzero regression coefficients $s=s_n$ in the Equations \ref{linmod1}, \ref{linmod2} and \ref{second_stage}.
-Through this, we especially assume that the regression function $f$ can be approximated sufficiently well by only $s$ relevant basis functions.
-Note that we do not directly control the number of relevant covariables, but the number of approximating functions in total.
-This is another sparsity condition as in \cite{gregory2016} and \cite{lu2019} who restrict the number of relevant additive components in the GAM model \ref{GAM}.
-Our model also includes the approximate sparse setting due to the error terms $b_1$ and $b_2$ in \ref{linmod1} and \ref{linmod2}.
-This is more flexible and more realistic for many applications.\\ Furthermore, we do not define $\theta_0^Tg(X_1)$ as the best projection of $f_1(X_1)$ in \ref{linmod1} (and $\beta_0^Th(X_{-1})$ for $f_{-1}(X_{-1})$ in \ref{linmod2}) as in \cite{gregory2016}.
-We only assume a sparse projection which is "close" to the best projection where the distance is measured with $\|\cdot\|_{P,2}$ as described in Assumption A.\ref{A1}$(ii)$. \end{remark}
+The second growth condition in b) guarantees the validity of multiplier bootstrap and allows us to construct uniformly valid confidence regions.
+It is in line with \cite{chernozhukov2013gaussian}, but we allow vanishing eigenvalues. \end{remark} \begin{remark} The sparsity condition in A.\ref{A2}$(ii)$ restricts the number of nonzero regression coefficients $s_1$ and $s_2$ in the Equations (\ref{linmod1}), (\ref{linmod2}) and (\ref{second_stage}).
+Through this, we especially assume that the regression function $f$ can be adequately approximated using only $s_1$ relevant basis functions.
+Note that we do not directly control the number of relevant covariables, but rather the total number of approximating functions.
+This sparsity condition differs from that used by \cite{gregory2016} and \cite{lu2019} who restrict the number of relevant additive components in the model (\ref{GAM}).
+Our model also includes the approximate sparse setting through the error terms $b_1$ and $b_2$ in (\ref{linmod1}) and (\ref{linmod2}), which offers greater flexibility and is more realistic for many applications.\\ The sparsity condition in A.\ref{A2}$(ii)$ which restricts the number of nonzero regression coefficients $s_1$ in the Equations (\ref{linmod1}) and (\ref{linmod2}) is standard in high-dimensional regression models.
+The condition on the number of nonzero regression coefficients $s_2$ in the auxiliary regression is also standard but \eqref{second_stage} needs further discussion.
+It assumes that each approximating function itself may be approximated sufficiently well by $s_2$ or fewer additive components which is comparable to Assumption (B4) in \cite{gregory2016} or Assumption 6 in \cite{Kozbur2021}.
+Lemma 1 in \cite{gregory2016} shows that (B4) holds under a mixing type condition on the covariates if one uses piecewise polynomials for approximation.
+Analog to the sparsity assumption in the main regression, sparsity in \eqref{second_stage} ensures fast estimation rates of the nuisance parameters.
+The auxiliary regression in \eqref{second_stage} is basically used to orthogonalize our estimation procedure.
+Heuristically, for any M-estimator, the orthogonality property essentially requires the inverse of the Hessian matrix of the population loss function to have sparse columns (cf. Assumption 6 in \cite{lu2019}).
+Therefore such a sparsity assumption or related assumption is unavoidable. \end{remark}